tracespace/gerber-to-svg/packages/gerber-plotter/README.md

   })
 ```

+To run in this module in the browser, it should be bundled with a tool like [browserify](http://browserify.org/) or [webpack](http://webpack.github.io/).

 ## api

 See [API.md](./API.md)

 ## developing and contributing

-The code is written in ES2015 to run in "modern" versions of Node.
 Tests are written in [Mocha](http://mochajs.org/) and run in Node, [PhantomJS](http://phantomjs.org/), and a variety of browsers with [Zuul](https://github.com/defunctzombie/zuul) and [Open Sauce](https://saucelabs.com/opensauce/).
 All PRs should be accompanied by unit tests, with ideally one feature / bugfix per PR.
 Code linting happens with [ESLint](http://eslint.org/) automatically post-test and pre-commit.

 Code is deployed on tags via [TravisCI](https://travis-ci.org/) and code coverage is tracked with [Coveralls](https://coveralls.io/).